Skip to content

 Add <div id="localbot-contact"></div> in the contact section.

-Add the script tag: <script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script>
+Add the script: <script src="https://www.localbot.io/api/widget/YOUR_WIDGET_ID" async></script>

 No API key or environment variable is needed in this project.
-The widget connects to localbot's API.

 Cursor / Claude Code / Copilot

-Install localbot on this site.
-Add <div id="localbot-contact"></div> in the contact section and load the widget script from https://www.localbot.io/api/widget/YOUR_WIDGET_ID asynchronously.
+Install the full localbot form on this site.
+Add <div id="localbot-contact"></div> in the contact section and load the script from https://www.localbot.io/api/widget/YOUR_WIDGET_ID asynchronously.
 No API key is needed in this project.
-The widget ID is provided by the site owner from their localbot dashboard.
+The site owner will provide the dashboard value for YOUR_WIDGET_ID.

 • Submitting the form shows a confirmation message